GeorgyMishin/react-native-silent-listener/README.md

 # react-native-silent-listener

-Library for listen when user enable or disable silent mode
+Library for listen when user enable or disable silent mode.
+It works only on real iOS device

 ## Installation